 Who have realized primordial wisdom beyond existence,

 I offer to you as alms this sur, this wisdom amrita, I have prepared with pure motivation

 So that you will, in return, care for all sentient beings who have at one time been my very own mother.

 Vajrayana Deities and Vidyadharas

 Om ah hung

-Male and female deities at the centre of the inconceivable mandalas of the secret mantras, vidya-mantras and dharani mantras, retinue, emanations and emissaries—all you countless deities I invite here—as well as deities who remain as vidyadharas cared for by the deities, and the vidyadharas who fly in the sky in their illusory bodies of wisdom, some with form and some without.
+Male and female deities at the centre of the inconceivable mandalas of the secret mantras, vidya-mantras and dharani mantras, retinue, emanations and emissaries—all you countless deities I invite here.
+I also invite those who are considered mantra holders and care for students—those with a physical body and the ones beyond physicality who fly in the sky in their illusory bodies of wisdom.
 Through the power of your miraculous abilities and your great compassion, please enjoy this sur offering, the essence of which is amrita, as a ganachakra feast.
 Purify all my breakages of samaya, and make the power of mantras and samadhi blossom in me without any obstacle.

 Powerful Beings of the World